wuzhigang05/readsSimulator/README.md

 overkill for purpose like benchmarking tools.
 With the application of statistics and computer science, we can generate simulated reads, which have the same quality as real data.
-That's the motivation of this project -- generate simulated reads with features customizable through argument at any scale (coverage).
+That's the motivation of this project -- generate simulated reads with features customizable through arguments.

-For instance, you may need 1,000,000 high throuput sequencing reads, which should have a median length of 72 nt (or any median length you would expect from your sequencer) and the reads should possess 30% of A,T and 70% of C,G to reflect the actual AT and GC content in a your favorate specie (such as rice).
+For instance, to benchmark several SNP callers, you may need 1,000,000 high throughput sequencing reads, which should have a median length of 72 nt (or any median length you would expect from your sequencer) and the reads should possess 30% of A,T and 70% of C,G to reflect the actual AT and GC content in a your favorate specie (such as rice).
 That is what this program can do.